-Many women feel torn about returning to work after having a baby, especially if they’re breastfeeding.
+Returning to work after having a child can come with a host of mixed emotions.
+For moms who plan to pump, there can be an additional layer of challenges to sort through as they get up to speed on their workload and balance the emotional toll of being away from their baby.
 New moms need to pump breast milk every few hours throughout the day, and they may worry that it won’t be possible to do that at work without causing a stir.
 If you make your workplace welcoming to breastfeeding moms, you can make the transition back to work easier for them, which, in turn, can benefit your business financially.

 Supporting your employee is not only the right thing to do, it’s good for business:

-- Women who pump at work take fewer sick days, because breastfed babies are healthier
+- Parents who pump at work take fewer sick days, because breastfed babies are healthier

 - Healthy breastfed babies have fewer medical costs, resulting in fewer insurance claims

-- Employees who feel supported don’t quit, so you won’t need to hire and train new workers
+- Employees who feel supported are less likely to quit, so you won’t need to hire and train new workers

 - Workers who feel supported by their companies tend to be more productive